SveltePress/sveltepress/packages/docs-site/src/routes/reference/vite-plugin/+page.md

 ### `highlighter`

 Used for code highlighting.
-For example, the default theme use [shiki](https://github.com/shikijs/shiki).
+For example, the default theme use [Shiki](https://github.com/shikijs/shiki).
 You can check the [Default theme highlighter source code](https://github.com/Blackman99/sveltepress/blob/256c1abe6be51d37fa1ff5f9148368207c47a7ae/packages/theme-default/src/markdown/highlighter.ts) for detail usage.

 ### `remarkPlugins`

-The remark plugins used for markdown parse.
+The remark plugins used for Markdown parsing.
 Read [Remark plugins](https://github.com/remarkjs/remark#plugins) for more details.

 ### `rehypePlugins`

-The rehype plugins used for html generator.
+The rehype plugins used for HTML generation.
 Read [Rehype plugins](https://github.com/rehypejs/rehype#plugins) for more details.

 :::important[Plugins order]{icon=solar:reorder-outline}